What is Turbulent?

 Shirin Neshat bases Turbulent on a definite political orientation, the Islamic law in her home country, Iran, which bars women from performing music in public.
-However, the piece is actually about the country’s wealth of male-female contrasts, as it is suggested through the body language of the performers, setting, camera work, as well as the music itself.
+However, the piece is actually about the country’s wealth of male-female contrasts, as it is suggested through the body language of the performers, setting, camera work, and the music itself.

 Video: Shoja Azari’s part

 Video: Sussan Deyhim’s part

 The male’s song is traditional, approved of, tied to language, while the woman is lonely, illicit, free-form, and ostensibly spontaneous.
 Sussan Deyhim herself composed the female’s song.
 The result is a fused image of rare reverberation, with electrifying music etched in the memory long after you have left the auditorium.

 Speaking about the female performance in the video installation, Neshat said:

 Her music and her presence in this room represent something rebellious.
 This is indicative of how I feel about women in Iran.
 I think that they are so far against the wall, but they are far more resilient and protesting, and they are much more of a fighter than the men because they have much more at stake.

 You are forced to take a side

 The installation of Turbulent requires two opposite walls.
 Thus it is not possible to watch them concurrently, so the viewer must decide where to direct their attention instantly upon entering the display room, thus taking sides in the gendered competition composed of dueling approaches to the performances by the two singers.